Issue No. 216 - March

 patience snapped and the spy scandal was initiated.

-Another scandal in American-Russian relations arose at exactly
+Another scandal in American-Russian relations arose

 the same time.
 Ilyas Akhmadov, minister of foreign affairs in the